Past Tense (Star Trek: Deep Space Nine): Part I

-When Commander Sisko, Dr. Bashir, and Jadzia Dax beam down to Earth from the Defiant, an accident occurs and they materialize in San Francisco in the year 2024.
+When Commander Sisko, Dr. Bashir, and Jadzia Dax beam down to Earth from the Defiant, an accident occurs and they materialize in San Francisco on August 30, 2024.

 Sisko and Bashir are found by a pair of police officers, who believe them to be vagrants and warn them to get off the streets.
-They are escorted to a "Sanctuary District", a walled-off ghetto that is used to contain the poor, the sick, the mentally disabled, and anyone else who cannot support themselves.
-Sisko realizes they have arrived just days before the "Bell Riots", a violent confrontation in the Sanctuary District that Sisko recalls as a watershed moment in human history.
-Dozens will be killed, including a man named Gabriel Bell, the leader of the demonstration.
+They are escorted to one of the city's "sanctuary districts" – walled-off ghettos that are used to contain the poor, the sick, the mentally disabled, and anyone else who cannot support themselves.
+Sisko realises they have arrived on August 30, 2024, just before Sunday, September 1, when the Bell Riots happen, a violent confrontation in this particular sanctuary district that Sisko recalls as a watershed moment in human history.
+Dozens will be killed, including a man named Gabriel Bell; the leader of the demonstration.
 Bell will become a hero because of his self-sacrifice while protecting hostages, and public attitudes toward the disadvantaged will begin to change.
-Unable to find a building to sleep in, and unwilling to get involved with a nascent movement to air the residents' grievances for fear of altering history, Sisko and Bashir live in the street.
+Unable to find a building to sleep in, and unwilling to get involved with a nascent movement to air the residents' grievances for fear of altering history, Sisko and Bashir live on the street.

-Meanwhile, Dax is found by a prominent businessman, Chris Brynner, who arranges accommodations for her.
-Later attending an affluent party as his guest, she realizes that Sisko and Bashir may have been taken into the Sanctuary District and persuades him to help confirm her suspicions.
+Meanwhile, Dax is found by a prominent businessman, Chris Brynner, CEO of Brynner Information Systems, who arranges accommodations for her.
+Later, attending an affluent party as his guest, she realizes that Sisko and Bashir may have been taken into the sanctuary district and persuades him to help confirm her suspicions.

 Within the district, a fight breaks out when Sisko and Bashir resist attempts to take the ration cards they have been issued.
 A man who comes to their aid is killed, and Sisko and Bashir discover after the fact that he was Bell.
 Sisko quickly realizes that due to their presence, the course of history stands to be radically changed, since Bell is no longer present to safeguard the hostages in the historical narrative.
-The district residents begin to riot, and one group storms the processing center and takes the employees hostage.
-Sisko and Bashir return there, and Sisko assumes Bell's identity and takes leadership of the revolt in an effort to keep the hostages safe.

-Back in the 24th century, the crew left on the Defiant, Major Kira, Odo, and Chief O'Brien, lose contact with Earth as all traces of the Federation suddenly vanish; Bell's death has radically altered the timeline.
+Back in the 24th century, the crew left on the Defiant, Major Kira, Odo, and Chief O'Brien, lose contact with Earth as all traces of the Federation, from Starfleet satellites and terraforming stations on Venus to the Utopia Planitia Fleet Yards, suddenly vanish; Bell's death has radically altered the timeline.
 O'Brien calculates several possible time periods in which Dax, Sisko, and Bashir might have arrived, and Kira and O'Brien begin transporting to one period at a time in order to search for them.

+Back in the past, the district residents begin to riot, and one group storms the processing center and takes the employees hostage.
+Sisko and Bashir return there, and Sisko assumes Bell's identity and takes leadership of the revolt in an effort to keep the hostages safe through the night.